w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 Like Ethereum 2.0, {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} also has a main chain, called the [Relay Chain](./learn-architecture.md#relay-chain), with several shards called [parachains](./learn-parachains.md).
 Parachains are not restricted to a single interface like eWasm.
-Instead, they can define their logic and interface as long as they provide their STF to the Relay Chain validators so that they can execute it.
+Instead, they can define their logic and interface as long as they provide their state transition function to the Relay Chain validators so that they can execute it.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, now live as a Relay Chain, only plans to launch the ability to validate up to 20 shards per block, gradually scaling up to 100